sensu/sensu-docs/content/sensu-go/5.3/installation/auth.md

 | security   |      |
 -------------|------
-description  | Determines the encryption type to be used for the connection to the AD server: `insecure` (unencrypted connection, not recommended for production), `tls` (secure encrypted connection), or `starttls` (unencrypted connection upgrades to a secure connection). type         | String default      | `"tls"` example      | {{< highlight shell >}}"security": "tls"{{< /highlight >}}
+description  | Determines the encryption type to be used for the connection to the LDAP server: `insecure` (unencrypted connection, not recommended for production), `tls` (secure encrypted connection), or `starttls` (unencrypted connection upgrades to a secure connection). type         | String default      | `"tls"` example      | {{< highlight shell >}}"security": "tls"{{< /highlight >}}

 | binding    |      |
 -------------|------
-description  | The AD account that performs user and group lookups. required     | true type         | Map example      | {{< highlight shell >}}
+description  | The LDAP account that performs user and group lookups. required     | true type         | Map example      | {{< highlight shell >}}